Rhys-Alexander/FYP/lit_struct.md

   - Impact of registration accuracy on classification
   - Trade-offs between standardization and preserving pathology
 - **Suggested references:**
-  - **Gap:** Add references on registration methods and effects on classification
+  - - N Garg et al. (2023) on registration methods and effects on classification

 ### 4.3 Impact of Preprocessing on Model Performance